anyaevostinar/anyaevostinar.github.io/classes/361-w21/project.md

 # Paper/GUI
 To report on your findings, you will write a traditional scientific paper and create a GUI using Empirical's GUI tools.
 We will spend time in class discussing both of these and more details will be provided on how they will be graded.

+If you would like, the main artificial life conference, [ALIFE](https://www.robot100.cz/alife2021), has a virtual component this year, and I will be able to work with a couple of groups to submit your research paper to the conference.
+The conference deadline is March 7th (though this is often extended by a week, but we can't count on that).
+If this is something that interests you, please make sure that I'm aware as we get closer to the deadline.

 # Groups
 You will be allowed to work with one other person on your term project or work by yourself.
 Keep in mind that my expectations for two-person projects will be higher and the final products should have twice the amount of content.
 I will assist in forming groups by sending out a form asking about which topics are of interest and who you would/would not like to work with if anyone.
 Given the remote nature of the course, I will prioritize preferences of who if anyone you would like to group with.